Disclaimer: this post contains affiliate links. When you make a purchase through these links, I receive a commission at no extra cost to you.

 The very first thing you need to figure out is why it is that you want to learn Spanish.
 This right here will define how you learn it, and what exactly it is that you spend your time on.
 There are tons of reasons people commonly learn Spanish, and there are no wrong answers here.
 For example:

-- To live in a Spanish-speaking country
+- To visit or live in a Spanish-speaking country

 - To communicate with a friend/family/significant other